StyraInc/opa-kafka-plugin/examples/rego/domain_based_policy/README.md

 ## Custom data

 In some cases where the default policy isn't enough it can be extended using custom data.
-Known usecases where the standard policy is lacking is if we want to have consumers from two or more different domains on the same topic.
+Known use cases where the standard policy is lacking is if we want to have consumers from two or more different domains on the same topic.
 If we want producers from different domains to the same topic, or if we want to disallow a group of users within a domain that would normally be able to consume/produce a topic.

 ### Custom data structure example:
 ```